Suggested links

 You can choose between an inpatient or an outpatient detox program, depending on the severity of your addiction and any other risk factors that may be present.

-During inpatient medical detox, healthcare professionals will monitor your vitals as your body eliminates prescription opioids.
+During inpatient medical detox, healthcare professionals will monitor your vitals as your body eliminates prescription opioids from your system.

 On the other hand, many individuals recovering from a prescription opioid addiction can go through an outpatient detox regimen.
 Patients may receive supplement medication during outpatient medical detox to taper off their opioid usage amount.